-I’m not going to say that it doesn’t matter if her science on the carbon dioxide vs. water vapour is right or wrong; it does, because if she gets that wrong it throws into question her expertise and credibility on all of the other work she speaks on, including the roles of quorum sensing, epigenetics and self-organization in soil microbial communities.
-The water vapour conversation is controversial, for sure, and for all intents and purposes from what I have read and gleaned from colleagues working in climate-related fields, she’s got it wrong: the greenhouse gases carbon dioxide, methane and nitrous oxides, are the ones we need to be worrying about in terms of emissions reduction, changes to cultural norms and technology, and agricultural reform.
+I’m not going to say that it doesn’t matter if her, and others’, take on the science of carbon dioxide vs. water vapour is right or wrong; it does, because if they get that wrong it throws into question her expertise and credibility on all of the other work she speaks on, including the roles of quorum sensing, epigenetics and self-organization in soil microbial communities.
+The water vapour conversation is controversial, for sure, and for all intents and purposes from what I have read and gleaned from colleagues working in climate-related fields, the claim is wrong: the greenhouse gases carbon dioxide, methane and nitrous oxides, are the ones we need to be worrying about in terms of emissions reduction, changes to cultural norms and technology, and agricultural reform.
 We can impact water vapour patterns and distribution by revegetation, especially in trees, which is what Walter Jehne and Peter Donovan (also) actively support; but we ignore the other gases at our peril (see Yale’s discussion on forcing and feedbacks).

 However, the impacts of heeding her advice for keeping soil covered year-round, while adding and supporting existing soil biology and plant biodiversity, are good for both the climate and agriculture, in terms of capturing and storing carbon dioxide through the liquid carbon pathway, while reducing surface temperatures, evaporative water losses, and nutrient loss due to run-off and leaching.
 All these lead to productive gains for farmers, reduced inputs (less pollution, less money, less time), improved ecological health, greater soil water storage (less irrigation), and so on.